TranslationManchester/bioinformatics-training-collection/README.md

-Is your (favourite) course not in there?
-Is a link dead?
-Did you find a typo?
-Any contribution to this list is highly appreciated :+1:.
-Please have a look at [CONTRIBUTING.md](CONTRIBUTING.md) first.
+Any contribution to this list is highly appreciated.

 <!-- START doctoc generated TOC please keep comment here to allow auto update -->
 <!-- DON'T EDIT THIS SECTION, INSTEAD RE-RUN doctoc TO UPDATE -->